|Project Name||SDG Bridge – Connecting Local and National Actors for Sustainable Development|

 Awareness-raising Campaign: The results of the activities so far and further information about the 2030 Agenda are presented in two videos on social media.
 A podcast series will also be launched on seven radio stations to inform citizens on ways they can engage themselves in local initiatives that promote SDGs.
 In addition, the first SDG tracking software platform of the municipality of Drenas will be maintained and enriched.

-- 8 research reports with more than 50 recommendations advocating the 2030 Agenda are conducted
+- 8 research reports with more than 50 recommendations advocating the 2030 Agenda were conducted

-- 6 roundtable discussions of Kosovo’s SDG Council and the Association of Kosovo Municipalities
+- 209 people attended five roundtable discussions of Kosovo’s SDG Council and the Association of Kosovo Municipalities

-- 30 municipal officials participate in the “Intermunicipal Sustainability Hub” and expand their knowledge on the 2030 Agenda and the SDGs
+- 55 municipal officials participated in the “Inter-municipal Sustainability Hub” and expanded their knowledge on the 2030 Agenda and the SDGs

-- 2 audio-visual materials and 7 podcasts in SDGs are produced and shared on social media and radio station
+- 2 audio-visual materials and 7 podcasts on the SDGs were produced and shared via social media and radio stations